 High-quality content is easy to define, but not so easy to create.
 It’s well-written and well-designed, and it’s insightful — not packed full of easily attainable common knowledge.
 But first and foremost, high-quality content helps people.
 By truly helping someone, you create a bond of trust between that someone and your brand.

 The sure sign of high-quality content is that the consumer can do something important with it.
 Not important to the company or to your marketing strategy, but important to the user.
 A company that helps people do something important is a company that people remember, and people who remember a company become customers of that company.

 Jay Baer touches on this ideal with his concept of being a YOUtility.
 Though it’s my least favorite portmanteau word, it’s still a revolutionary yet simple idea: “Sell something, and you make a customer.
 Help someone, and you make a customer for life.”
 People remember who help them.

 Whether you have 50 web pages or 50,000, people see your content only one page at a time.
-If that one page is pointless, unhelpful, badly written or packed with common knowledge, those people won’t remember it or you.
-On the other hand, if that page is well-written, insightful, and genuinely helpful, that future customer will remember.
+If that one page is pointless, unhelpful, badly written, or packed with common knowledge, those people won’t remember it or you.
+On the other hand, if that page is well-written, insightful, and genuinely helpful, future customers will remember it.

-No amount of lolcattery can be as valuable to a consumer as a single web page that shows them how they can find a better job, or fix a big problem, or avoid hiring a professional by doing it yourself.
-Masses of low-quality content will certainly help you build a big site, but it won’t create customers or help build a community around your brand.
+No amount of lolcattery can be as valuable to a consumer as a single web page that shows them how they can find a better job or fix a big problem, or avoid hiring a professional by doing it yourself.
+Masses of low-quality content will certainly help you build a big site, but it won’t create customers or help build content and thus a community around your brand.

 Rick Astley never helped me change so much as a light bulb.

-The days of using the Internet to force people to notice your brand are dying.
-Smart businesses know that the new Internet is for helping people in important ways, for lifting up people instead of products and for building communities around brands.
+The days of using the Internet to force people to notice your brand is dying.
+Smart businesses know that the new Internet is for helping people in important ways, for lifting up people instead of products, and for building communities around brands.